-Our nationally accredited courses are developed by Mary Alice Fisher, Ph.D., Clinical Psychologist, Director of the Center for Ethical Practices, sometimes with co-authorship, where noted.
-Each course relevant for mental health care providers of all professions, including psychologists, social workers, counselors, and marriage and family therapists.
+Our nationally accredited courses are developed by Mary Alice Fisher, Ph.D., Clinical Psychologist, Director of the Center for Ethical Practice, sometimes with co-authorship, where noted.
+Each course is relevant for mental health care providers of all professions, including psychologists, social workers, counselors, and marriage and family therapists.

 Center for Ethical Practice Online Course Fees – $25 per Credit Hour

 Click on a course to read it for free.
 You can then purchase the test and obtain a CE Certificate.

 - Course #1: Ethics Training in Mental Health Settings: What Do Non-Clinical Staff Need to Know? – 3 CE Credit Hours – (22 test items)

 - Course #2: Are Psychotherapists Really “Informants”?
 The Ethical Implications of Disclosing Confidential Information – 2 CE Credit Hours – (14 test items)